buggedcom/phpvideotoolkit-v2/README.md

 ```
 ###Changing Codecs of the audio or video stream

 By default PHPVideoToolkit uses the file extension of the output file to automatically generate the required ffmpeg settings (if any) of your desired file format.
-However if you want to specify different codecs or settings, it is nessicary to specify them within an output format container.
+However if you want to specify different codecs or settings, it is ncessesary to specify them within an output format container.
 There are three different format objects you can use, depending on the format of your output.
 They are AudioFormat, VideoFormat and ImageFormat.

 Note; the examples below are for demonstration purposes only and _may not work_.